MrWinston700/train_app/README.md

 ## Challenge

-Most challenging aspect of this project was setting up omniAuth for user sign in/ sign up and creating a nested attribute for users to submit.
+Most challenging aspect of this project was setting up OmniAuth for user sign in/ sign up and creating a nested attribute for users to submit.

 ## Future Implementations

- ui overhaul
+ UI overhaul

 ## Contributing